OrbitChain: Orchestrating In-orbit Real-time Analytics of Earth Observation Data: Background

 \subsection{Earth Observation Analytics Tasks}

-The increasing demand for Earth observation services have driven prosperous growth in Earth observation constellations~\cite{dove,rapideye,2016sentinel2}.
-Satellites in these constellations continuously capture remote-sensing images.
-The captured images need to be downloaded during ground-satellite connection windows to be used in various Earth observation analytics tasks.
-Recent advances in low-earth-orbit (LEO) satellites and cloud computing have enabled service providers like Planet~\cite{pbc2018planet} to accept customized analytics tasks submitted by public users.
-For each submitted task, providers download Earth observation images from satellites and analyze them using an analytics application with multiple interdependent processing modules, such as cloud filtering, context classification, and target object detection~\cite{tao2024known}.
-We provide an example analytics application for farmland flood monitoring in Fig.~\ref{fig:application}.
-The process of analyzing flood scene images begins by filtering cloud-covered areas.
-Then, a landuse classification module narrows the analysis to farmlands.
-Finally, waterbody monitoring and crop monitoring modules assess flood impact and crop growth status, respectively.
+Growing demand for Earth analytics has driven rapid growth in Earth observation constellations~\cite{dove,rapideye,2016sentinel2}.
+In Earth observation, low-Earth-orbit (LEO) satellites act as sensors that capture and downlink remote sensing data for ground-based analytics.
+Driven by projected economic impacts, commercial providers such as Planet Labs~\cite{pbc2018planet} now offer custom analytics requested by users.
+For a user request, related Earth sensing data is downlinked during satellite-ground connections and processed through analytics functions such as cloud filtering, context classification and target object detection~\cite{tao2024known}, usually implemented with deep neural networks~\cite{denby2023kodan,du2025earth,yangefficient}.
+Fig.~\ref{fig:application} shows an example farmland flood monitoring workflow that first filters cloud coverage, then identifies waterbody and farmlands, and finally analyzes flood and crop conditions.

-However, due to the restricted downlink bandwidth in intermittent ground-satellite connections~\cite{denby2023kodan}, captured images cannot be timely downloaded to the ground for analysis.
-For example, a Sentinel-2 satellite captures one 500 MB data frame every 15 seconds~\cite{2016sentinel2}, generating 2.7 TB of new data per day.
-Yet its five ground stations can only download 1 TB of in-orbit data daily~\cite{2016sentinel2}.
-The remaining data must be buffered and queued for future connections, which results in up to 30 days of delay for obtaining analytics results, precluding them from being used for time-sensitive tasks.
+The biggest issue with current Earth observation constellations is the long delay for data downloading, due to restricted downlink bandwidth and scarce connection windows~\cite{denby2023kodan, sun2025spacesched}.
+For instance, a Sentinel-2 satellite generates about 2.7~TB data per day, yet its five ground stations can only download 1 TB of in-orbit data daily~\cite{2016sentinel2}.
+The remaining data are buffered, leading to up to 30 days of delay for data downloading and rendering them unusable for time-sensitive tasks.